Japan Agency for Medical Research and Development, Research Program on HIV/AIDS

 D.Acknowledgments

-The cooperation of all the personnel at the participating HIV core hospitals has made it possible to conduct the present study every year.
-We would like to express our deepest gratitude to them for their cooperation despite the yearly increasing burden of their duties.
-The hospitals that participated in this study in this fiscal year are listed in Appendix 3 [in Japanese].
+The cooperation of personnel involved at the participating HIV core hospitals has made it possible to continue the present study every year.
+Therefore, we would like to express our deepest gratitude to them for their cooperation in the survey despite the yearly increasing burden of their duties.
+The hospitals that participated in the present study in this fiscal year are listed in Appendix 3 [in Japanese].

 E.Conclusion

-We continued the nationwide survey of opportunistic complications associated with HIV at HIV core hospitals across Japan and analyzed the incidence and distribution of opportunistic complications, as well as the associated longitudinal changes.
-The incidence rate of new HIV infections and the number of patients newly diagnosed with AIDS have been gradually decreasing globally in the past few years.
-In Japan, the corresponding values appear to have slightly decreased after continuously increasing for a few years.
-The present study also revealed that PCP is an important first-onset opportunistic complication and that early ART initiation may not always improve prognosis.
+We continued the nationwide survey of opportunistic complications associated with HIV at HIV core hospitals across Japan.
+In the present study, the incidence and distribution of opportunistic complications, as well as the longitudinal changes, were analyzed.
+In the past few years, the incidence rate of new HIV infection and the number of patients newly diagnosed with AIDS have been gradually decreasing in the world.
+In Japan, the corresponding values appear to be slightly decreasing after they had continuously increased.
+The present study revealed that PCP is an important first-onset opportunistic complication and that early ART introduction may not always improve the prognosis.